yoavern/learning/python/autoCurriculum/README.md

 ## Usage
 1. Open the terminal.
 2. Navigate to the project directory.
-3. Run the script with the desired arguments:
+3. Run the script with the desired arguments, for example:

    ```bash
    python courses_scheduler.py -c 67200 83328 67651 83326 80314 83315 -y 2024 -s 2 -df 4 -cf 50 -daf 7 -saf 1 -eaf 1 -tgf 2